How much should you expect to pay for a cremation service in 2024?

 Cremation Costs and The Economy in 2024

-There have been numerous reports and surveys on the rising cremation trend over the last 10 years.
-The majority of these reports conclusively summarize that price has been the driving factor in the shift towards the more affordable alternative of cremation.
+Numerous reports and surveys have been published on the rising cremation trend over the last 10 years.
+The majority of these reports conclusively summarize that price has been the driving factor in the shift towards a more affordable alternative to cremation.

-One could say that the funeral industry has brought this on itself with its practice of gauging families with high funeral prices.
+One could say that the funeral industry has caused this with its practice of gauging families with high funeral prices.
 Since the economic downturn of 2008, we have seen slow but steady growth in the cremation rate.

 CNBC reported in July last year that ‘Many Americans who can’t afford a $400 emergency blame debt’, quoting that 40% of Americans would struggle to raise $400 for an unexpected bill.
 Sadly, we are on the brink of what I believe could be an era of funeral poverty.

-Counties are struggling with their budgets for indigent funeral requests as a growing number of low-income families find themselves faced with unexpected funeral expenses.
-More counties are allocating their indigent burial budgets to direct cremation instead of burial services to cut costs.
+Counties are struggling with their budgets for indigent funeral requests as a growing number of low-income families face unexpected funeral expenses.
+To cut costs, more counties are allocating their indigent burial budgets to direct cremation instead of burial services.

 Clearly, there is an intrinsic link between the state of the economy, the rise in the cremation rate, and cremation costs.